supabase/supabase-flutter/example/README.md

 # Profile Example

-Basic example of how to signup/ login using Supabase auth and read and write from your Supabase database.
+Basic example of how to signup/login using Supabase auth and read and write from your Supabase database.

 ## SQL

 You can run the following SQL from your SQL editor of your Supabase console to get started.